Free Live Broadcast Cabaret Concert Series

 I do not have Facebook, can I still watch the concerts?

 Each concert will be broadcast live and must be watched in real time.
 Unfortunately, these concerts are not available for viewing outside of the original broadcast times.
-They cannot be viewed before or after the live broadcast.
+They cannot be viewed before or after the scheduled time.

 How long are the concerts?